isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 to move data around in the google cloud.

+*Method 2*

-*Part 2* Running R functions on a cloud-based-cluster.
+Running R functions on a cloud-based-cluster.

 Next we're going to start up a set of VMs, link them together as a cluster, and submit work to them.